 - Our school day is 8:00-2:30.
-Please park in the large EAST parking lot and enter through the east hall door. - Morning drop off for all students is 7:50-8:15, East hall entry doors will close and lock at 8:15. - Afternoon pick up is 2:15-2:30.
-Please enter through the back doors. - If your child is going to be absent, remember to send your child's teacher a message via Brightwheel or call the main office and leave a message.
+Please park in the parking lot and enter through your program's assigned hall door. - Morning drop off for RISE students is 7:50-8:15, South East hall entry doors will close and lock at 8:15. - Morning drop off for FCPK students is 7:50-8:15, West hall entry doors will close and lock at 8:15. - Afternoon pick up is 2:15-2:30.
+Please enter through your program's assigned hall door. . - If your child is going to be absent, remember to send your child's teacher a message via Brightwheel or call the main office and leave a message.
 For security reasons, all doors will be locked after 8:15 a.m.
-During this time, families must enter and exit the building through the lobby entrance only. - If families have a change in address, telephone number, employment, emergency number(s), or family situation, that information should be provided promptly to the child's teacher and Executive Director.
+During this time, families must enter and exit the building through the lobby entrance only. - If families have a change in address, telephone number, employment, emergency number(s), or family situation, that information should be provided promptly to the child's teacher and Director.